topfreegames/pitaya/docs/get_started.md

-# How to build your first pitaya application
+# How to build your first Pitaya application

 In this tutorial, we will build a chat application which based web browser and WebSocket.

-Because of the complexity of the game in scene management, client animation, they are not suitable entry level application for the pitaya.
-The chat application is more suitable as a developer to contact pitaya's first application and therefore more suitable for the tutorial.
+Because of the complexity of the game in scene management, client animation, they are not suitable entry level application for the Pitaya.
+The chat application is more suitable as a developer to contact Pitaya's first application and therefore more suitable for the tutorial.

-pitaya is really a game server framework, but it is essentially a high real-time, application framework.
+Pitaya is really a game server framework, but it is essentially a high real-time, application framework.
 In addition to some special parts of the game library in the library section, the rest of the framework can be used for development of real-time web application.

 ## Preface

-- This tutorial is suitable for beginners, if you have some development experience in pitaya, please skip this tutorial.
+- This tutorial is suitable for beginners, if you have some development experience in Pitaya, please skip this tutorial.
 You can read the developer guide, there will be some topics discussed in detail.

-- Since pitaya is based on Go, so we hope you have some familiarity with Go before reading this tutorial.
+- Since Pitaya is based on Go, so we hope you have some familiarity with Go before reading this tutorial.

 - The tutorial examples' source code is on github, [complete code](https://github.com/topfreegames/pitaya/tree/master/examples/demo/chat)

-- This tutorial uses a real-time chat application as an example, and we make some modifications of the example to show different features of pitaya, allowing users to have a general understanding of pitaya, and be familiar with it and be able to use it for application development.
+- This tutorial uses a real-time chat application as an example, and we make some modifications of the example to show different features of Pitaya, allowing users to have a general understanding of Pitaya, and be familiar with it and be able to use it for application development.

 - This tutorial assumes that your development environment is Unix-like system, if you use Windows, we hope you know the corresponding manner, such as some .sh script, and uses a bat